 Electric vs. Acoustic Guitar for Beginners

-Maybe electric guitar is the right choice for you when first starting out, or maybe you’re better off with an acoustic instrument for beginners.
+Maybe the electric guitar is the right choice for you when first starting out, or maybe you’re better off with an acoustic instrument for beginners.
 Only you can make that choice, but don’t sweat it.
-I told you in the beginning there is no wrong answer here, and you can change your musical direction any time you want.
+I told you, in the beginning, there is no wrong answer here, and you can change your musical direction any time you want.